vegaprotocol/documentation/versioned_docs/version-v0.77/api/bridge/index.md

 All VEGA tokens are issued through this.
 Handles the linear vesting of VEGA tokens and allows users to stake VEGA they hold within the vesting contract, regardless of whether they have already vested or not.

 To read more about how the bridge works, [see this blog post ↗](https://blog.vega.xyz/vega-erc20-bridge-331a5235efa2).
-If you're looking for a way to deposit tokens from Sepolia on to the Fairground testnet, head over to [Console for Fairground ↗](https://console.fairground.wtf).

 ### [Multisig Control](./interfaces/IMultisigControl.md)